Turks & Caicos

 Compliance with FATF Recommendations

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in The Turks and Caicos Islands was undertaken by the Financial Action Task Force (FATF) in 2009.
-According to that Evaluation, The Turks and Caicos Islands was deemed Compliant for 6 and Largely Compliant for 10 of the FATF 40 + 9 Recommendations.
-It was Partially Compliant or Non-Compliant for all 6 of the Core Recommendations.
+The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Turks & Caicos was undertaken in 2019.
+According to that Evaluation, Turks & Caicos was deemed Compliant for 15 and Largely Compliant for 9 of the FATF 40 Recommendations.
+It was deemed Highly Effective for 0 and Substantially Effective for 0 of the Effectiveness & Technical Compliance ratings.